I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_start_info.md

 Available starting with Windows 8.

 A locally unique identifier (LUID) that will serve as an identifier for the adapter being started.

-`RequiredDmaQueueEntry`

-The number of DMA buffers that the display miniport driver (or the display adapter) must be able to hold in a queue.
-The display miniport driver must preallocate all resources required to accommodate this number of DMA buffers.

 ## Remarks
 The DirectX graphics kernel subsystem submits DMA buffers to the display miniport driver by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_submitcommand.md">DxgkDdiSubmitCommand</a>.